Plenty of character

 What we say:

-Circa 51 is a lovely small hotel in Phnom Penh, located in an historical early 1960s-era building renovated with care and attention to detail.
-With a swimming pool and eclectic decor, it makes for somewhere a bit different to stay in the Cambodian capital if your budget stretches to midrange.
+Circa 51 is a lovely, shady family-run hotel in an historical early 1960s-era building renovated with care and attention to detail, and plenty of character.
+With a swimming pool and eclectic decor, it makes for something a bit different in the Cambodian capital if your budget stretches to midrange.

 Walking into Circa 51 you could almost believe you've just arrived at a friend's house, and you will be warmly welcomed by the resident labrador.
-The feel is immediately 1960s, with polished concrete tiles, claustra — lace-like cement work — and retro furniture in the lobby.
-This is classic original New Khmer Architecture, the kind that’s fast disappearing across the city.
+The feel is immediately 1960s, with polished concrete tiles, claustra -- lace-like cement work -- and retro furniture in the lobby.
+This is classic original New Khmer Architecture, the kind that's rapidly disappearing across the city.
 The building was used as a government office, and it once belonged to Princess Bopha Devi, the sister of King Norodom Sihamoni.
-It maintains the residence feel today, with just 10 rooms (and nine room types), priced from $51 for a single or $65 for a twin.
+It maintains the residential feel today, with just 10 rooms (and nine room types).

-The no-smoking rooms are decorated in a mix of antique, retro and more modern furniture that manages to coalesce rather than clash, with some Khmer textiles and artworks adding colour; it doesn’t quite have the finesse of freshly-opened The Sangkum or the breezy style of The 252, but it’s an original building with a faithful renovation, and it does feel like a very comfortable retreat with character.
-Amenities are what you’d expect for this price point, and include hot water bathrooms, air-con, tea- and coffee-making facilities, robes, flat-screen TVs with DVD player, toiletries and water.
+The no-smoking rooms are decorated in a mix of antique, retro and more modern furniture that manages to coalesce rather than clash, with some Khmer textiles, natural materials and artworks adding colour; it doesn't quite have the finesse of The Sangkum or the breezy style of The 252, but it's an original building with a faithful renovation, and it does feel like a very comfortable retreat with character.
+Amenities are what you'd expect for this price point, and include hot water bathrooms, air-con, tea- and coffee-making facilities, robes, flat-screen TVs with DVD player, toiletries and water.
 We particularly liked the balcony room overlooking the pool, which offered plenty of space, and a somewhat dreamy air.
 The standards are smaller, and not quite as romantic.

-While the location is away from the river, it’s only about a 20-minute to get there, or a few minutes in a tuk tuk.
+While the location is away from the river, it's only about a 20-minute walk to get there, or a few minutes in a tuk tuk.
 What you lose in location you gain in peacefulness, as this is a mostly residential area with little hassle.
-We found the staff obliging, as although they were obviously very busy when we asked to see a room they still showed us through.

 Make a reservation online now